PVDoriginal/firefly/README.md

 My final goal is to have a lighting crate with features akin to the ones of more mature game engines, while keeping performance as high as possible and minimizing the end-user API.

-Firefly already has most of the essential features of the respective 2d lighting pipelines of Unity and Godot.
+Firefly already has many of the essential features of the respective 2d lighting pipelines of Unity and Godot.
 There are still many more planned though!

 Short video showing off soft shadows and z-sorting: